OpenZWave/python-openzwave/docs/hello_world.rst

     network.start()

-And sleep for 2 minutes.
-If you have sensors on your network, you will see the value notifications on the screen.
-If you have switch or dimmers, activate them manually, ...

-    time.sleep(120.0)
+And we wait for the network.
+You MUST NOT use the network objects before network is ready.

+    for i in range(0,90):

+        if network.state>=network.STATE_READY:

+            print "***** Network is ready"

+            break

+        else:

+            sys.stdout.write(".")

+            sys.stdout.flush()

+            time.sleep(1.0)

 We now change the name of the controller.
-You will also have a notification.
+You will have a notification.

     network.controller.node.name = "Hello name"

-    time.sleep(30.0)
+    time.sleep(10.0)

 Same when changing the location.